Best Bed Rails & Safety Rails for Elderly Parents 2026

 Stander BedCane Floor-Standing Bed Rail

-Best for: Platform beds, adjustable beds, or beds without a box spring
+Stander BedCane Floor-Standing Bed Rail Best for: Platform beds, adjustable beds, or beds without a box spring

 Pros

-• Works on ANY bed type — no box spring needed
+• Works on any bed type, no box spring needed

-• Adjustable handle height (28–36 inches)
+• Adjustable handle height

 • No mattress anchoring required